openstreetmap/iD/API.md

 ### OSM Data Model classes

-An SVG element on the map to which an iD.Entity has been bound as a datum shall have a class with that datum's type, i.e. either `.node` or `.way`.
+An SVG element on the map to which an iD.osmEntity has been bound as a datum shall have a class with that datum's type, i.e. either `.node` or `.way`.
 (If and when we add visual representations for relations, `.relation` may also be valid.)